serhiykobyakov/pseudo_pixel_shift/README.md

 * use native camera resolution for output images
 * use fastest possible burst mode during shooting

+## Installation

+Install Python 3.
+Put scripts into filder which is in your PATH list.

 ## Algorithm

 Point your cellphone camera at the scene you want to capture while holding your camera in hands.
 Don't use tripod!.\ Hold your camera as still as it is possible.\